sc830/Hercules/README.md

 - Improved user interface and user experience.

 ### To do: ###
-- Create UI.
+- Create UI for munchies and mind screens
 - Create FireBase database to store workouts/nutrution.
-- Integrate existing public database for nutritional facts.
+- Integrate existing public api for nutritional facts.
-- Create different tabs for workouts/nutrition/mindfulness.

 ### Acknowledgements ###